Miscarriages Of Justice

 Bridgwater Four.
-Four men convicted of murder in 1978.
-In 1997 they were released on the basis that their trial had been unfair.
-Allegations of serious, substantial and widespread police malpractice.
+Four men were convicted of murder in 1978.
+In 1997 they were released on the basis that their trial had been unfair and following allegations of serious, substantial and widespread police malpractice.

 Tottenham Three.
-Three men convicted of murder following the Broadwater Farm riots in 1985.
-Their convictions were quasghed four years later when it was shown that police notes of interrogations had been tampered with.
+Three men were convicted of murder following the Broadwater Farm riots in 1985.
+Their convictions were quashed four years later when it was shown that police notes of interrogations had been tampered with.

 Stefan Kiszko.
 Kiszko spent 17 years in prison for a murder to which he confessed.
 Forensic evidence had been suppressed by the police.
 He was released in 1992.
 The Kiszko case has been described as the worst miscarriage of justice of all time.

 Cardiff Three.
 Three men who were sentenced to life imprisonment for murder.
 Their convictions were quashed by the Court of Appeal.
 Police evidence was described as almost entirely a fabrication and largely the product of the imagination.
 The court stated that it was hard to conceive of a more hostile and intimidatory approach by police officers.

 Sally Clark.
 A solicitor, wrongly convicted of the murder of her two sons.
 She was released after serving three years of her sentence.
 Statistical evidence was deeply flawed.
 Clark was unable to recover from the effects of her conviction and imprisonment.